pauleveritt/kotlin_for_python/docs/classes/index.rst

             self.paramOne = paramOne
             self.paramTwo = paramTwo

-In the above case it sets as properties the two parameters its given.
+In the above case it sets as properties the two parameters it's given.

 That can be done in kotlin like this: